GabriStucchi/Spicer/README.md

 ## Shortcuts
 * Press 'R' to start recording, press it again to discard the record
 * Press 'P' to pause the execution, press it again to resume
-* Press shift to open/close the spicer menu
+* Press shift to open/close the Spicer menu

 ## Features